 People smoke marijuana for a lot of different reasons: to feel good, to feel better, to feel different, or to fit in.
 Whatever the reason, drug use has consequences.

 Marijuana is addictive.
 Of course, not everyone who smokes marijuana will become addicted—that depends on a whole bunch of factors— including your family history (genes), the age you start using, whether you also use other drugs, your family and peer relationships, success in school, and so on.
 Repeated marijuana use can lead to addiction—which means that people have trouble controlling their drug use and often cannot stop even though they want to.
 Research shows that approximately 9 percent, or about 1 in 11, of those who use marijuana will become addicted.
 This rate increases to 17 percent, or about 1 in 6, if you start in your teens, and goes up to 25–50 percent among daily users.

 To help you make an informed choice, the following are some brief summaries of what marijuana research is telling us.
 These topics represent the most popular questions and comments we get every day on our teen Web site and blog.
 Share them with your friends to help them separate fact from myth.
-This booklet also includes FAQs and additional resources for more information.

 As a result of scientific research, we know that addiction is a disease that affects both brain and behavior.